im07amed/python/readme.md

 # my pythin repo
-this repo contains all my apps
+this repo contains all my new apps